CKs-Technology-News/PrivacyTools/README.md

 ## [URL changer for YouTube, Twitter...](#url-changer-for-youtube-twitter)
-- [UntrackM](https://www.f-droid.org/en/packages/app.fedilab.nitterizeme/) – UntrackMe once set by default to open Twitter, YouTube and Instagram links will transform them into Nitter, Invidious and Bibliogram links and delegate the action to another app.
+- [UntrackM](https://www.f-droid.org/en/packages/app.fedilab.nitterizeme/) – Once set by default to open Twitter, YouTube and Instagram links will transform them into Nitter, Invidious and Bibliogram links and delegate the action to another app.

 ## [URL Protection Tools](#url-protection-tools)